CubeAPM

 Pricing & Customer Reviews

-- Criticized for: Complex pricing, lack of self-hosted option, sampling gaps
+• Criticized for: High pricing, lack of a self-hosted option

 Datadog vs Logz.io